Feel like yourself again

 9. Quit Smoking

-Some research suggests that smoking may contribute to hair loss by constricting the blood vessels that supply your scalp and harming your hair follicles.
+Some research suggests smoking may contribute to hair loss by constricting the blood vessels that supply your scalp and harming your hair follicles.

 If you smoke, quitting might benefit your hairline, in addition to all the other health benefits you’ll get.